Falcion/Falcion/README.md

 </picture>
 </a>

-### ⌨️ Experience in coding
+### ⌨️ Programming experience

-Different programming languages give you different solutions to one problem and thats why I love to, atleast, learn some basics in a big amount of most popular and required preference, but lets start from my main course.
+Different programming languages give you different solutions to a problem and thats why I love to learn atleast some basics in a large amount of most popular and required preference, but lets start from my main course.

-My prioritised programming language is C# which I love to craziness, its one of my first languages, so, I got the biggest amount experience in it's frameworks and usage:
+My preferred programming language is C#, which I love to crazy, its one of my first languages, so I got the biggest amount of experience in it's frameworks and using:

 - Known basics in [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet/) (including ASP.NET Core);
 - Advanced experience in [.NET Core](https://dotnet.microsoft.com/) and any knowledge and practice within it;

-As fullstack developer, I of course, studying and work with front-end and computer design in which still haven't got such big experience, but still experiencing something new in every project and task:
+As a full-stack developer, of course, I'm studying and working with front-end and computer design, in which I still don't have that much experience, but I still learn something new in every project and task:

 - Advanced experience in [Node.js](https://nodejs.org/) and classic-clear JS in add-on with supersets;
-- Basic knowledges in [NGINX](https://nginx.org/) and [React.js](https://reactjs.org/) if case of need;
+- Basic knowledge in [NGINX](https://nginx.org/) and [React.js](https://reactjs.org/) in case of need;
-- At the moment, working with [Electron.js](https://electronjs.org/) and [Next.js](https://nextjs.org/) for my personal and commerical projects;
+- At the moment I am working with [Electron.js](https://electronjs.org/) and [Next.js](https://nextjs.org/) for both my personal and commercial projects;

-Inspired by gaming industry, I also learned some technologies because of the games, this list includes some things in which I learnt only basics and how some experience as it:
+Inspired by the gaming industry, I have also learnt some technologies because of the games, this list includes some things in which I have learnt only the basics and how some experience like it:

-- Created two UI-based games in Unity 2D: one clicker and other is crafting chemistry game;
+- Created two UI based games in Unity 2D: one is a clicker game and the other is a chemistry crafting game;
-- Learned basics of [Python](https://www.python.org/) and [LUA](http://www.lua.org/) for scripting games;
+- Learned the basics of [Python](https://www.python.org/) and [LUA](http://www.lua.org/) for the scripting of games;
-- Had a disastrous, but advanced experience in Java for Minecraft's modifications and plugins development;
+- Had a disastrous but advanced experience in Java for Minecraft's modifications and plugin development;

 ### 📊 Weekly development progress